-She says the article “is both against the constitution and sharia [Islamic law]” and that nothing in the Quran says that women should be flogged over what they wear.
+She has also said Article 152 “is both against the constitution and sharia [Islamic law]” and that nothing in the Quran says that women should be flogged over what they wear.

 Women’s groups have complained that the law gives no clear definition of indecent dress, leaving the decision of whether to arrest a woman up to individual police officers.